iyhaoo/DISC/reproducibility/Data Preparation, Imputation and Computational Resource Evaluation/Run Imputation.md

 and get `output_file_resume_dim.loom` with complete dimension (only genes as we don't resume cells here) as `/home/yuanhao/github_repositories/DISC/reproducibility/data/MELANOMA/raw.loom`.

 #### DISC
-For `DISC`, the loom-formatted result with complete genes is saved in `out_dir/result/imputation.loom`, we also provide a low dimensional (default 50) recovery result which is saved in `out_dir/result/feature.loom`.
+For `DISC`, the imputation result (DISC outputs a matrix of the same dimension with `input.loom`, in which genes selected by "gene selection" are updated using DISC imputaion result) is saved in `out_dir/result/imputation.loom`, the low dimensional (default 50) of  DISC imputaion result is saved in `out_dir/result/feature.loom`.

     disc \
     --dataset=/home/yuanhao/github_repositories/DISC/reproducibility/data/MELANOMA/raw.loom \